English (ENG)

 Notes: May be repeated for credit when topic varies.

-ENG 390 Studies in Writing Center Theory and Practice 3
+ENG 390 Studies in Writing Feedback and Writing Center Theory & Practice 3

 CIC: CIC College Writing